casspop/BitScopeMicroMount/README.md

 - It presents the [Hammerhead](http://my.bitscope.com/store/?p=view&i=product+MP01A) BNCs and digital pins above the desktop, which is very convenient
 - The X-frame gives the whole assembly four feet in (nearly) any orientation (obviously you can't put it face down or end down with the cables attached.)
 - and last, but not least, it looks pretty cool.

+Sketchup and .stl files are provided in the SKP_STL folder.
+Pull the .stl file into your slicer, orient it as shown on the 'InSlicer' images in the PICS folder.
+Pick your plastic and print away.
+I used ABS because it was on my printer.
+Not very scientific, I know, but it turned out great.